To launch or connect to a browser, pass any playwright / browsernode configuration arguments you want to

 cookiesFile

-No need to set this unless you have multiple profiles set up in a single userDataDir
+No need to set this unless you have multiple profiles set up in a single userDataDir and need to use a specific one.

 windowPosition